OctopusDeploy/blog/blog/2021-11/converting-to-tenants-via-api/index.md

 </p>
 </details>

-## End Result
+## End result

-After running the two scripts against the Vet Clinic project, we can see the new items that the scripts created.
-On the tenant dashboard, we can see that I now have three different tenants.
+After running the two scripts against the Vet Clinic project, you can see the new items that the scripts created.
+On the tenant dashboard, you can see I now have three different tenants.

 ![Vet Clinic Tenants](vet-clinic-tenants.png)